department-of-veterans-affairs/va.gov-team/products/on-site-search/surfacing other search tools/initiative- brief.md

 - Concern: How would this new navigation element weave elegantly with the existing typeahead experience?

-**3) Leverage the "canned suggestion" capability of Typeahead to more effectively route users to other search tools content -- e.g. Forms, Facilities, Resources & Support** (e.g. When a user begins typing a city name -- e.g. Atla -- display as a Type-Ahead suggestion Atlanta **VA Medical Center**)
+**3) Leverage the "canned suggestion" capability of Typeahead to more effectively route users to other search tools content -- e.g. Forms, Facilities, Resources & Support**

+- When a user begins typing a form name or city name (and maybe a popular How To search term like "sign in"), the Type-Ahead suggestion list contains a popular related link from the related search tool.
+Example: When typing *Atla* -- display as a Type-Ahead suggestion Atlanta **VA Medical Center**

+**Why this approach**
 - Rationale: Fully integrated into -- and in harmony with -- the users earch experience. e.g., It just works.
 - Assumption: We can scale this approach through manual management.
 - Benefit: It's feasible -- we already do this with Search.gov, though the process is "manual"